canonical/github-runner-manager/src-docs/reactive.consumer.md

  - <b>`queue_config`</b>:  The configuration for the message queue.
  - <b>`runner_manager`</b>:  The runner manager used to create the runner.
  - <b>`github_client`</b>:  The GitHub client to use to check the job status.
+ - <b>`supported_labels`</b>:  The supported labels for the runner.
+If the job has unsupported labels,  the message is requeued.